-As part of the NSW Floodplain Harvesting Policy, there has been significant investment in data and modelling to quantify floodplain harvesting more accurately.
-This has been incorporated into the current IQQM Model of the Gwydir Valley Regulated River System.
-The development of the model is described in the companion Model Build report (DPIE Water 2021a).
+As part of the policy, there has been significant investment in data and modelling to quantify floodplain harvesting more accurately.
+This has been incorporated into the current Macquarie Valley model.
+The development of the model has been described in the companion Model Build report (DPIE Water 2021a).

-The model has been used to create an updated estimate of the Long-Term Average Annual Extraction Limit (LTAAEL), or plan limit, as defined by the Gwydir WSP.
-This model will also be used to determine regulated river floodplain harvesting entitlements in the Gwydir Valley regulated river system.
+The model has been used to create an updated estimate of the Long Term Average Annual Extraction Limit (LTAAEL), or plan limit, as defined by the Macquarie WSP.
+This model will also be used to determine regulated river floodplain harvesting entitlements in the Macquarie regulated river system.
 Through the analyses reported in this report, we have demonstrated that the proposed entitlements and accounting rules can equitably manage floodplain harvesting such that total diversions are managed within the required limits.

 The work undertaken as part of implementing the policy has substantially reduced uncertainty in our estimates for floodplain harvesting.
 Despite this improvement, uncertainty can be further reduced with better information.
-The companion Model Build Report (DPIE Water 2021a) lists several areas of future work.
+The companion Model Build report (DPIE Water 2021a) lists several areas of future work.
 Three key areas of improvement are:

-- review of floodplain harvesting measurement data following implementation of the policy to determine whether any further model improvements are required - continued update of the Current Conditions Scenario, including consideration of irrigation behaviour changes and management of held environmental water - better representation of return flows from floodplains to river channels.
+- Review of floodplain harvesting measurement data following implementation of the policy to determine whether any further model improvements are required - Continued update of the Current Conditions Scenario, including consideration of irrigation behaviour changes and management of held environmental water - Better representation of return flows from floodplains to river channels.
 This will require further research to develop a methodology for addressing this limitation in the models.